+The Senate banking committee is about to consider the re-nomination of Richard Cordray to serve a full term as director of the Consumer Financial Protection Bureau.
 I am writing to urge you to speak up for Cordray's confirmation, and against the continued political assault on the CFPB.

-This agency was created to address a very large and real program - the abusive and deceptive banking and lending practices that had fed an epidemic of foreclosures, saddled millions of Americans with unmanageable debt, and triggered a financial and economic calamity.
+It was created to address a very large and real program - the abusive and deceptive banking and lending practices that fed an epidemic of foreclosures, saddled millions of Americans with unmanageable debt, and triggered a financial and economic calamity.
 Since Cordray's recess appointment a year ago (after the Senate failed to act on his original nomination), the bureau has ably begun to fulfill its mission.